-10 Walks (And Coffee Stops) To Plan Over The Christmas Break - The Gloss Magazine
+10 Wonderful Walks (And Coffee Stops) Around Ireland - The Gloss Magazine

-10 Walks (And Coffee Stops) To Plan Over The Christmas Break
+10 Wonderful Walks (And Coffee Stops) Around Ireland

-If you’re strolling around Dublin city centre this Christmas-time, make a stop at Gerard’s Deli at Sir John Rogerson’s Quay, Docklands.
+If you’re strolling around Dublin city centre to see out the year, make a stop at Gerard’s Deli in the Docklands or Leeson Street in Dublin 2.

-Serving coffee, homemade sausage rolls and fresh sandwiches made on-site, it is sure to keep you going until your next stop-off. @gerardsdeli
+Serving coffee, homemade sausage rolls and fresh sandwiches made on-site, it’s sure to keep you going until your next stop-off. @gerardsdeli

-To get a taste of greenery in a city scape, step in to St Anne’s Park just outside Dublin city centre.
+To get a taste of greenery in a cityscape, step in to St Anne’s Park just outside Dublin city centre.
 Walk around the former home of the Guinness family and enjoy the rose gardens, and also the playing pitches, golf course, tennis courts and more.
-Close to Dollymount Strand, it’s possible to pop out for a seafront walk afterwards.
+Close to Dollymount Strand, pop out for a seafront walk afterwards.

 Olive’s Tea Room, The Red Stables